HITsz-TMG/Anim-Director/README.md

   <summary><h3>Attention</h3></summary>

 Midjourney and Pika are paid, while Stable Diffusion 3 and PIA are free.
 If you want to achieve the animation generation effect shown in our paper and demo, please choose Midjourney for T2I and Pika for (T+I)2V.
-Welcome to contact us for more details (including how to integrate Pika into our framework).
+Welcome to contact us for more details (including how to integrate Pika into our agent).

 </details>